Do TVs Really Matter to Patients? Why Upgrading to Smart TVs Improves Patient Experience

 PATIENTS WANT ENTERTAINMENT – AND MORE

 Hospital patients are consumers whose at-home entertainment options are plentiful.
 Back in our parents’ day, TV viewing consisted of three network channels and rabbit ear antennas.
 TV is no longer the TV viewing of our parents’ generation.
-At home, consumers now have nearly limitless options for streaming entertainment, on-demand music and movies, high-quality educational documentaries, interactive games and digital communication – all enabled by smart devices.
+At home, consumers now have nearly limitless options for streaming entertainment, on-demand music and movies, high-quality educational documentaries, interactive games, thousands of TV channels, and digital communication – all enabled by smart devices.
 Why are so many hospitals so far behind the curve in meeting patient expectations for improved TV entertainment and interactive features?

 Those are the expectations patients bring to their hospital stay.
 Today’s consumer-patients want a home-like, engaging, high-quality, user-controlled entertainment experience while in the hospital.
-Old-school analog TVs just don’t meet the test.
+Old-school analog TVs just don’t meet patient satisfaction.

 “Patients are seeking improved entertainment options, enhanced patient education, and digital interaction with hospital systems and staff,” says Robert Jensen, vice president of experience & outcomes with Sentrics.

-To achieve that requires upgrading to smart televisions.
+To achieve that requires upgrading old hospital TV systems to smart TV.
 Smart TVs with interactive features turn a dated, aging hardware into a robust patient experience tool.
-Those interactive features deliver not only state-of-the-art television programming, they also create a central hub for a wide range of entertainment and education.
+Those interactive features deliver not only state-of-the-art television programming, but they also create a central hub for a wide range of entertainment and education.

 What if your patients, from a single portal on the smart TV, could also access movies, internet, games, in-bed exercise videos, room dining menus, housekeeping requests, room temperature controls, relaxing music therapy and ambient sound videos, patient health records and education?